 Searching for files using the Everything search tool

 Void Tools is a software company that produced the Everything search tool.
 Most IT Pros run it from the GUI but there is a community module to help you use this tool using PowerShell.
 The Everything tool and the PowerShell community have developed a nice little product that you can easily leverage in PowerShell.
 The Everything applications returns fully qualified file names for those files on your system whose names meet a specified pattern.
-You can use either wild card (e.g. *.PS1), or a regular expression (e.g. ‘\.PS1$’) as a pattern. an There is also an add-on module that provides and easy to use PowerShell COMMAND.,
+You can use either wild card (e.g. *.PS1), or a regular expression (e.g. ‘\.PS1$’) as a pattern.
+There is also an add-on module that provides and easy to use PowerShell COMMAND.

 The key benefit is that it is very fast.
 On a large Windows host with say one million total files, it might take 10-12 seconds to return a list of all the files on that system).
 To find all the .PS1 files on the system drive would take under 100 milliseconds.
 By comparison, using Get-ChildItem would take several minutes.